Management Report & Annexes | Fundamental Information About the Group

 The economic planning and steering for the business units is carried out within a framework laid down by the Group Management Board that is refined during the strategic planning process.
 Operational planning then translates this framework into specific, measurable targets.
 Continuous monitoring of business developments complements the planning and management process, and key management and performance indicators are regularly updated.
 This process also involves tracking the implementation of the strategic objectives and adopting countermeasures in the event of deviations from the budget.

 One of the prime objectives of the Bayer Group is to steadily increase enterprise value.
 We use the following steering parameters to plan, steer and monitor the development of our business:

-Targets and performance indicators are defined and established in areas such as supplier management, safety and product stewardship to align the Group toward sustainability.
-Working closely with the subgroups, Bayer AG has implemented management systems to steer the Group’s sustainable development.
+Targets and performance indicators are defined and established in areas such as innovation, supplier management, safety and product stewardship to align the Group toward sustainability.
+Bayer AG, as the strategic management holding company, has implemented management systems in close coordination with the subgroups to steer the Group’s sustainable development.